with the Scroll of Honor 2010

 Secretary - Records minutes of board meetings

 and the AGM.
-Handles Branch correspondence.
+Handles Branch correspondence and coordinates communication with

-Treasurer - Collects money, pays expenses, keeps
+Treasurer - Collects fees, pays expenses, keeps accounts,

-Teacher Coordinator - Communicates between board
+Instructor Coordinator - Communicates between Board and

-Previous Chair - Helps provides continuity.
+Previous Chair - Helps provides continuity for Branch

 Non-voting member of